Annie-XIE/summary-os/RDO+XS+Neutron.md

 *Note:*

-*Please remove the postfix `.orig` of `CentOS-XXX.repo.orig` in folder `/etc/yum.repos.d` and then try `yum update -y`.*
+*a.
+Please remove the postfix `.orig` of `CentOS-XXX.repo.orig` in folder `/etc/yum.repos.d` and then try `yum update -y`.*

-*You may meet errors while executing yum update, you can ignore these errors, some are not needed in our environment.*
+*b.
+You may meet errors while executing yum update, you can ignore these errors, some are not needed in our environment.*

-*Reboot the VM after yum update.*
+*c.
+Reboot the VM after yum update.*

 3.4 Run `Step 2: Install Packstack Installer` to install packstack.